A migraine is not just a headache.

 Migraine affects around three times as many women than men.

-It’s especially common in women between 25 to 55 years, giving us a clue that in some cases it may be hormone related.
+It’s especially common in women between 25 to 55 years, indicating that in some cases it may be hormone related.

 Migraine sufferers often notice it starts at puberty, a time when hormones are in flux.